 There are two categories of IUDs approved for use in the United States: hormonal and non-hormonal.
-Hormonal IUDs (brand names include Kyleena, Liletta, Mirena, Skyla) are pretty variable in terms of their impact on your cycle – and how much your period changes – for about the first 6 months.
+Hormonal IUDs such as Kyleena, Liletta, Mirena, and Skyla are pretty variable in terms of their impact on your cycle.
 Things generally even out around the 6-month mark.

-Most people who have hormonal IUDs placed will end up having lighter and shorter periods over time, although this of course will vary from person to person.
+Most people with hormonal IUDs will experience lighter and shorter periods over time, although this can vary from person to person.
 For certain individuals, hormonal IUDs result in no period whatsoever (after the initial adjustment phase).
-Certain types of hormonal IUDs for some people may also result in not even having a period, although this is a discussion to have with your provider.
+Certain types of hormonal IUDs may also stop periods altogether, although this is a discussion to have with your provider.

-Keep in mind that the non-hormonal, copper IUD (more on that below) will not result in a lighter period and, in most cases, does the opposite.
+The non-hormonal, copper IUD will not result in a lighter period and, in most cases, does the opposite.
 Finally, it’s important to note that all IUDs require a visit with a medical provider for insertion and removal.
-This makes them a great long-term contraceptive – but it’s something to consider if you think you may want to become pregnant in the near term.
+They are an effective long-term contraceptive.
+However, if you are planning to become pregnant soon, this is something to keep in mind.